 The Redpath Museum is a unique interdisciplinary unit within the Faculty of Science offering graduate training in research devoted to biodiversity, ecology, conservation biology, and evolutionary biology, leading to M.Sc. and Ph.D. degrees.
 It is an institution with extensive collections of ancient and modern organisms, minerals, and cultural artifacts.
-Research and teaching are centred on collections-based study, object-oriented investigation, and fieldwork.
+Research and teaching are centered on collections-based study, object-oriented investigation, and fieldwork.
 To find out more:

 Postdoctoral Fellowship in Aquatic Ecology at McGill University